-The Investment Manager employs a proprietary ESG methodology, as described in detail above.
-At a minimum, 80% of the Fund's Net Asset Value will be predominantly invested in credit instruments which will be aligned with the environmental and/or social characteristics monitored by the Fund.
+The Investment Manager employs a binding proprietary ESG methodology, as described in detail above.
+80-100% of the Fund's Net Asset Value will be invested in emerging market bond issuers which will be aligned with the environmental and/or social characteristics promoted by the Fund.
 The Fund does not commit to invest in Taxonomy aligned investments.

-- #1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product. - #2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.
+#1 Aligned with E/S characteristics includes the investments of the financial product used to attain the environmental or social characteristics promoted by the financial product.

+#2 Other includes the remaining investments of the financial product which are neither aligned with the environmental or social characteristics, nor are qualified as sustainable investments.